carpe121/misc/README.md

 ## R Scripts
 - *cm_rm.R* is an R script that transforms column-major order data to row-major order data.
 - *eds_fin.Rmd* is an Rmd of my final exam with Elements of Data Science, a course taught through Harvard University's DCE
+- *pto_calc.R* is an R function that calculates PTO remaining or accrued after a given date
 - *pull_rc.R* is an R function that pulls any table from REDCap

 ## Other